Hormold/gmail-tg-notifications/README.md

 ## Usage

 1. Start a chat with your Telegram bot.
-2. Use the `/connect` command to link a Gmail account.
+2. Use the `/connect` command to link a Gmail account and then `/new` to receive specific links to connect your Gmail account.
 3. Follow the prompts to authorize the bot to access your Gmail.
 4. The bot will now notify you of new emails in the connected account(s).

 ## Additional Commands

-- `/list_accounts`: List all connected Gmail accounts.
 - `/remove_account`: Remove a connected Gmail account.
 - `/help`: Display available commands and usage instructions.